RyanHUNGry/designing-data-intensive-applications-notes/foundations-of-data-systems.md

     2. It allows one message to be sent to several consumers
     3. Decouples the sender from the recipient
     4. Brokers can manage multiple queues/topics and can support pub/sub or point-to-point and other additional features; message queues are just simple queue-like structures
-- Message-passing is one-way in taht a sender doesn't normally expect a reply to its messages
+- Message-passing is one-way in that a sender doesn't normally expect a reply to its messages

-- Questions: Read up on a SQL indexing guide so we can understand the relationships between B-tree, pages, heap files, cluster (ordered), noncluster (nonordered), and all other intricacies.
-- Many-to-many, many-to-one, one-to-many are clear normaliation candidates.
-One-to-one must be normalized IF entity A has entity B, and entity B carries additiona columns with it